 Researchers hope that these study results will prompt individuals with TBI histories to be more proactive in controlling other dementia risk factors including managing diabetes, increasing exercise, preventing obesity and limiting tobacco and alcohol use.Brain Injuries can Have Devastating Effects on Victims and Their Families

 A TBI may be "mild," with a brief period of unconsciousness or mental status change, to "severe" including an extended period of amnesia or unconsciousness after the injury.

 Brain injuries can cause many different functional short or long-term changes that affect:

 - Emotion - personality changes, anxiety and depression

 Traumatic brain injuries can increase the risk of dementia, as the abovementioned study demonstrated, as well as Parkinson's disease and other brain disorders.
 TBIs may also cause epilepsy.

 If you or a family member has experienced a TBI or has been harmed in a car accident, slip and fall or any other type of personal injury, please contact the Law Offices of Diana Santa Maria, P.A. immediately.
 Our experienced attorneys will fight for the compensation you deserve.
 Please call us for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to secure justice for you and your family.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to secure justice for you and your family.
 You can reach us at (954) 434-1077 or contact us via the website.